 "And there's more yet."
 Badger continued, seeming as if he were enjoying the revelations.
-"He was seen down the Labour Club with her last Monday night and apparently he stopped the night at her house last Sunday, you know, that night when her parents were away.
+"He was seen down the Labour Club with her in the week and apparently he stopped the night at her house last Sunday, you know, that night when her parents were away.
 But don't worry, Brian, it might have all been innocent.
 Maybe they were just playing a friendly game of poker.
 The only thing is, George was doing the poking."
 Badger's burst of false laughter went on longer than usual this time.
 "Cor, you can pick em, kid."

 "Hey, don't let it get to you," Kenny said.
 "Laugh it off.
-I know it's hard, but when you see her you have to pretend that you don't give a shit."
+I know it's hard but when you see her you have to pretend you don't give a shit."

 "Yeah, well maybe I don't."

-I remained in the room with my friends trying to give the impression that I wasn't too bothered about Helen and George.
-However, I felt betrayed by the both of them and depressed in the knowledge that I had lost her.
-I tried to forget about it, but Badger was not going to let that happen and he seemed to get a lot of pleasure from continually bringing the matter up.
-Badger's remarks were beginning to annoy me so I decided to leave early and set off for home, after telling my friends that I had an early shift in the morning.
+I remained in the room with my friends trying to give the impression I wasn't too bothered about Helen and George.
+However, I felt betrayed by both of them and depressed in the knowledge I had lost her.
+I tried to forget about it but Badger was not going to let that happen and he seemed to get a lot of pleasure from continually bringing the matter up.
+Badger's remarks were beginning to annoy me so I decided to leave early and set off for home after telling my friends that I had an early shift in the morning.